Gabriel-Fredo/QR_CODE-Frontend_Mentor/README.md

 ### Useful resources

-- [DevMedia](https://www.devmedia.com.br/como-centralizar-divs-em-html-e-css/37568) - this REALLY helped me center the div(I always forget XD).
+- [DevMedia](https://www.devmedia.com.br/como-centralizar-divs-em-html-e-css/37568) - this REALLY helped me center the div (I always forget how to do this XD).
 I will definitely use it more often.

 ## Author